 - Fundamental managers tend to generate higher excess returns over time; investors that are tolerant of cycles and focused on long-term outperformance should focus on a combination of more highly-active, fundamental managers in growth and value.

 Read or download The Impact of Market Conditions on Active Equity Management.
-Hear PGIM Chief Strategy Officer Taimur Hyat discuss the paper on Bloomberg Markets.
-To speak with PGIM Managing Director Karen McQuiston, an author of the paper, contact Mayura Hooper.
+Hear PGIM Chief Strategy Officer Taimur Hyat discuss the paper.
+To speak with Hyat, or the paper's author, PGIM Managing Director Karen McQuiston, contact Mayura Hooper.